aaron-dm-mcdonald/automate-ec2-creation/cli-reference.md

 - MacOS: Bash/ZSH (whatever is default)
 - Linux: You all know...

-3) You *might* have issues with SSH if you are using a network other than your own.
+3) You *might* have issues with SSH if you are using a network other than yours that is public.

 4) You will want to watch Nana's videos.
 Most of these commands should match her's.
 I believe I use a different query for the AMI.